Nadiar/ComicRackCE/README.md

 >
 > Link to lastest Visual C++ Redistributable 2015-2022: https://aka.ms/vs/17/release/vc_redist.x64.exe

+> [!CAUTION]
+> Because of a change with Microsoft Visual C++ Redistributable 2015-2022, if you use the HEIF/AVIF files you will need to have at a minimum version `14.40.33810.0` installed.
+This should be done automatically by the installer, but if you are using the ZIP file, please be advise that you will need to update it manually.
+More info [here](https://github.com/maforget/ComicRackCE/issues/106).
+>
+> Link to lastest Visual C++ Redistributable 2015-2022: https://aka.ms/vs/17/release/vc_redist.x64.exe

 >[!IMPORTANT]
 >* This build is currently under development and may undergo daily changes.
 Bugs resulting from the decompiling process may still exist, so exercise caution when upgrading.
 >* Users have reported false positives from Windows Defender and not every version can be submitted for removal.